ayokanme/ayokanme.github.io/_posts/2023-12-29-writing-innovation.md

 **…**

 Perhaps there is more to learn from history even from the little we have recorded of it.
-Cognitive revolutions.
+[Cognitive revolutions](https://sublime.app/cognitive-revolutions)[^1].
 Inventing new forms of expression (predominantly through writing) helps capture perspectives and allows us to explore new ways of ways of knowing, thinking, and doing.
 \
 \
 \